 return decorator

-# Decorate any legacy query with an explicit freshness SLA.
+# Every legacy query carries an explicit SLA.
+Contract in code, not a wiki.

 def get_customer_status(customer_id: str) -> dict: